Ex-Barclays boss raises $325 million with new venture, looks to Africa

-LONDON Atlas Mara (ATMA.L), a new investment company backed by the former boss of Barclays (BARC.L) Bob Diamond, said it had raised $325 million by listing on the London Stock Exchange (LSE.L) and planned to build a new financial services business in Africa.
+LONDON Atlas Mara, a new investment company backed by the former boss of Barclays Bob Diamond, said it had raised $325 million (£199.8 million) by listing on the London Stock Exchange and planned to build a new financial services business in Africa.

 Diamond embarked upon the venture after he was ousted from Barclays last year when the bank was fined $450 million for alleged manipulation of the Libor interbank lending rate.